 The Office of Local Government has determined that councils can use any of the valuation methods described above for valuing LUR where council has determined that the method provides a fair value under AASB 13.
-The method selected should be fully disclosed in the significant accounting policies and should be applied consistently for LUR recognised pre- and post- 1 July 2008.
+The method selected should be fully disclosed in the material accounting policy information and should be applied consistently for LUR recognised pre- and post- 1 July 2008.